 Subjects and Methods

-This was a prospective, cross-sectional, two-centre study conducted at Centre for Pancreatic Diseases, Department of Gastroenterology and Hepatology, Aalborg University Hospital, Denmark and Department of Pancreato-Biliary Surgery, The Royal Liverpool University Hospital, Liverpool, UK.
+This was a prospective, cross-sectional, two-centre study conducted at Centre for Pancreatic Diseases, Department of Gastroenterology and Hepatology, Aalborg University Hospital, Denmark and Department of Clinical Cancer Medicine, Institute of Translational Medicine, The University of Liverpool, UK.

 The blood samples used to form the discovery cohort were collected at Aalborg University Hospital and drawn on a clinical indication and solely as a routine part of patient diagnostics and treatment.
 Since no study related procedures were undertaken the study didn´t require ethical approval according to The North Denmark Region Committee on Health Research Ethics and the informed consent requirement was consequently waived.
 Approval for data collection and storage was obtained from the Danish Data Protection Agency, Northern Denmark Region (2008-58-0028, project ID 2018-19).